hrydgard/ppsspp-site/news/2024-03-25-new-buildbot.md

 ## Android builds now include VR

 From build v1.17.1-60, our Android builds are cross-compatible between phones and VR setups like the Quest 2.
 So there's no longer any need for a separate downloadable VR app.

+## Mac builds now also available on the buildbot

+For now, only the most recent builds will be there, and due to logistical issues, this buildbot will be less reliable.